To-Heaven/Hello/python/basic_knowledge_of_python/set.md

 ## set
 ## frozenset

+> duplicate       复制
+> compute        计算

 - A set object is an  **unordered ** collection of distinct hashable objects
 - common uses
-	- membershi testing    'in ' and  ' not in '
+	- membership testing    'in ' and  ' not in '
 	- removing duplicates from a sequence
 	- computing mathematical operations
 		- & 	intersection